thedumbtechguy/Ordit--Kohana-Orm-Audit-Module/guide/ordit/index.md

 ## Getting started

-Before we use ORM, we must enable the modules required
+Before we use Ordit, we must enable the modules required

 	Kohana::modules(array(
 		...